Duals of Higher Vector Spaces: n -duals and pairings

 with $d_i = d_i^\huaV \otimes d_i^\huaW$.
 We also say $\alpha_n$ is \textbf{normalized} if

 with $s_i = s_i^{\huaV} \otimes s_i^{\huaW}$. \end{definition}

-\begin{remark} Because of the Finite Data Theorem \ref{thm:FiniteDataVS}, There is a one-to-one correspondence between $n$-shifted multiplicative and normalized pairings $\alpha_n$ and $n$-shifted simplicial pairings $\alpha$.
-In fact, starting with the simplicial linear map $\alpha:\huaV \otimes \huaW \to B^n\R$, this is determined by its $n$-th level $\alpha_n$, whose compatibility with the face and degeneracy maps is equivalent respectively to \eqref{eq:nShiftedPairingMultiplicative} and \eqref{eq:nShiftedPairingNormalized}.
-This is because all levels $\alpha_i$ for $i<n$ must vanish, automatically implying commutativity with the face maps of the $n$-truncation of $\alpha$ and commutativity with the degeneracy maps of its $n-1$-truncation.
+\begin{remark} Thanks to the Finite Data Theorem \ref{thm:FiniteDataVS}, there is a one-to-one correspondence between $n$-shifted multiplicative and normalized pairings $\alpha_n$ and $n$-shifted simplicial pairings $\alpha$.
+In fact, starting with the simplicial linear map $\alpha:\huaV \otimes \huaW \to B^n\R$, this is determined by its $n$-th level $\alpha_n$, whose compatibility with the face and degeneracy maps is equivalent to \eqref{eq:nShiftedPairingMultiplicative} and \eqref{eq:nShiftedPairingNormalized} respectively.
+Since all levels $\alpha_i$ for $i<n$ vanish, the commutativity of $\alpha_{\le n}$ with the face maps and the commutativity of $\alpha_{\le n-1}$ with the degeneracy maps are automatic.
 Meanwhile, commutativity with the face maps between levels $n+1$ and $n$ translates directly to the multiplicativity condition \eqref{eq:nShiftedPairingMultiplicative} as in Theorem \ref{thm:FiniteDataVS}, and commutativity with the degeneracy maps between levels $n$ and $n-1$ translates directly to the normalization conditions \eqref{eq:nShiftedPairingNormalized}. \end{remark}

 \begin{remark} In the language of simplicial cohomology of $\huaV \otimes \huaW$, $\alpha_n \in C^n(\huaV \otimes \huaW)$ is multiplicative if and only if it is closed with respect to the simplicial differential $\delta_n := \sum_{i=0}^n (-1)^i (d_i^n)^*$.
-In other words, \eqref{eq:nShiftedPairingMultiplicative} can be written simply as $\delta \alpha_n = 0$, as it appears for $n$-shifted symplectic forms in \cite{CuecaZhu2023}. \end{remark}
+In other words, \eqref{eq:nShiftedPairingMultiplicative} can be written simply as $\delta \alpha_n = 0$, as it appears for $n$-shifted symplectic forms in \cite{Lesdiablerets, CuecaZhu2023}. \end{remark}

-We now introduce our concept of shifted duality, by which each simplicial vector space admits a dual $\VS$ $n$-groupoid for each $n\ge 0$.
-The fact that this is a $\VS$ $n$-groupoid follows from Theorem \ref{thm:VSMappingSpace-nGPD} because $B^n\R$ is a $\VS$ $n$-groupoid.